2015 Endowment and Debt Management Forum

 Principal Global Investors

-SHOW FULL BIO » Dale is responsible for building new business relationships in the endowment and foundation channel in the US.
+SHOW FULL BIO » Dale W. Kindregan Director, Institutional Marketing, Endowments and Foundations Principal Global Investors, New York Dale is responsible for building new business relationships in the endowment, foundation and hospital channels in the US.
 She joined the firm in 2012.
-Prior to her current role, Dale served as a VP, Head of Endowment and Foundation Channel for six years at PineBridge Investments (formally called AIG Investments).
-Prior to this, Dale spent four years at Russell Investment Group in New York as Relationship Manager for Endowments and Foundations responsible for building up their outsourced CIO business geared toward US E&F’s.
-Prior to Russell, she spent four years as VP Endowment and Foundation Sales at US Trust Company in New York and six years in institutional sales at Glenmede Trust Company in Philadelphia.
-She started her career at an investment management boutique subsidiary of the Bank of Delaware in Wilmington.
-Out of the twenty-seven years Dale has spent in the investment management field, seventeen years have been devoted exclusively to the E&F sector.
-She completed the 2-year Graduate Management Program from the University of Pennsylvania’s Wharton School and received a bachelor's degree in Psychology from College of William and Mary.
+Prior to her current role, Dale served as Head of Endowment and Foundation Channel for six years at PineBridge Investments (formally called AIG Investments).
+Prior to this, Dale spent four years at Russell Investment Group in New York as Relationship Manager for Endowments and Foundations, and prior to that several years as VP Endowment and Foundation Sales at US Trust Company in New York and Glenmede Trust Company in Philadelphia.
+She began her career at a small boutique investment management firm called, Del-Vest, in Wilmington, Delaware.
+Out of the twenty-eight years Dale has spent in the investment management field, eighteen years have been devoted exclusively to the E&F sector.
+She completed the 2-year Graduate Management Program from the University of Pennsylvania’s Wharton School and received a bachelor’s degree in Psychology from the College of William and Mary.
 She is an affiliate member of CFA Institute.
 She is member of NY Society of Security Analysts, 100 Women in Hedge Funds, and Association of Investment Management Sales Executives (AIMSE).
 Dale currently serves as a board member and chairs the annual benefit committee for the Jubilee Center of Hoboken Children’s Educational Center.
-She served fifteen years as a board member of the Hepatitis B Foundation and several other non-profit boards.
+She served 16 years as a board member of the Hepatitis B Foundation and several other non-profit boards.

 Executive Vice President and Head of Research